codaamok/codaamok.github.io-hugo/content/post/Patching-Snowflakes-with-ConfigMgr-and-PowerShell/index.md

 For each host, it will remotely start the software update installation for all updates deployed to it.
 By default it doesn't reboot or make any retry attempts, but there parameters for this if you need it:

 - `-AllowReboot` switch will reboot the system(s) if any update returned an exit code indicating a reboot is required
-- `-Retry` parameter will let you indicate the maximum number of retries you would like the function to install updates if there was a failure in the previous attempt
+- `-Attempts` parameter will let you indicate the maximum number of retries you would like the function to install updates if there was a failure in the previous attempt

 All hosts are processed in parallel, and you will get a live progress update from each host as it has finished patching with a break down of what updates were installed, success or failure.